Samuelk-Chase/CS3450-Software-Engineering/Design/Test.md

   ```bash
   go test -v
   ```
+  Note: Console output for tests may be extensive as our endpoints log alot, so you may need to scroll up to view the summaries for each test.
+Server does not need to be running for the tests to work, go test -v should be fine.

 - **Frontend Tests:**
   Currently, frontend tests are not implemented.
 We plan to add them so they can be executed with: